Habitat Impact Assessment Outcomes - MSS

-In early 2018 the CarbonNet Project undertook a 3D marine seismic survey (MSS) in the offshore Gippsland Basin in Bass Strait.
-The survey was carried out by the vessel Polarcus Naila between the 10th and 24th of February 2018.
-The environmental impacts and risks associated with the MSS were comprehensively described in the Environment Plan (EP) which was accepted by Commonwealth and Victorian regulators.
+The environmental impacts and risks associated with the Pelican 3D Marine Seismic Survey (MSS) were comprehensively described in the Environment Plan (EP) which was accepted by Commonwealth and Victorian regulators.

-Underwater sound and its impact on the marine environment was a key issue raised by stakeholders, particularly commercial fishermen.
+Underwater sound and its impact on the marine environment was a key issue raised by stakeholders during the MSS, particularly commercial fishermen.
 In response, CarbonNet put in place initiatives to address concerns, including:

 - undertaking marine habitat assessments before and after the MSS

 - establishing an independent Advisory Panel of fisheries experts to provide advice on the marine habitat assessments

 - monitoring underwater sound levels to confirm levels were consistent with predictions, and

 - contributing to a scallop stock assessment by the Victorian Fisheries Authority.

 “Overall, no impact was observed that could be attributed to the MSS.
 Scallop numbers were extremely low both before and after the MSS.
 Rock lobster numbers increased post the MSS.
 Results from fish and zooplankton were highly variable with both pre– and post–MSS samples considered typical of a healthy temperate marine ecosystem”. – Advisian